Duck Chase

 The optimal strategy is as follows:

-- Move spirally towards the grey circle from center of pond, until duck reaches maximum angle/distance away from the fox.
+- Move spirally towards the grey circle from the center of the pond, until the duck reaches maximum angle/distance away from the fox.

-- From that point, move along tangent line of grey circle to shore.
+- From that point, move along the tangent line of the grey circle to the shore.

 Give it a try!